atabayev/mechta/README.md

 ```bash
 ./json_sum_calculator -file data.json -gc 5
 ```
-- `-goroutines` (optional): Number of goroutines to use for parallel processing.
+- `-gc`: Number of goroutines to use for parallel processing.
 Default is 1.
+- `-file`: Path to the file containing JSON data.
+Default is data.json.

 ## Output
 The program will output the total sum of all numbers to the console.